Callisto Farm Is a Hub for Creativity in the Hudson Valley

 Photo by Sabrina Sucato

 “There’s so much possibility here,” she observes.
-“My intention for the future is to let the property be a container that allows for so many uses, highlights the work of many talented creators, and offers something of value to the community.
-Stay tuned @callistohudsonvalley!”
+“My intention for the future is to let the property highlight the work of many talented creators, and offer something of value to the community.”
+For more info and upcoming events at Callisto Farm, follow @callistohudsonvalley on IG.

 roasting food